-- Self growth and innovation
+- Self-growth and innovation

 - Emotional connection with others

-ENFPs are just as vivacious as they are talkative, and they love inspiring others towards positive change.
+ENFPs are just as vivacious as they are talkative, and they love inspiring others toward positive change.
 They love people and will take the time to get to know every coworker in their office.
 They are extremely social and love making connections with everyone they meet.

-ENFPs are spontaneous and enjoy the ability to change course at a moments notice, whether it’s their vacation plans or their job.
+ENFPs are spontaneous and enjoy the ability to change course at a moment’s notice, whether it’s their vacation plans or their job.

 3 Things an ISFJ Values

 Steadfast, dedicated, and dependable, ISFJ values structure and practical matters.
 They are compassionate and always look for ways to help others.